Scanned records at return

 Evidence normally required

-- digital records index
+- The digital records set and its index or manifest

 Common discrepancies